Fibrosis-Inflammation Lab

 • NATiV3 Trial (Ph3) [NCT04849728]: Targets F2-F3 patients; enrollment of 1,009 patients complete.
 Topline results expected late 2026.

-• Features: In mouse models (GAN DIO-NASH), it is one of the few drugs to clearly demonstrate regression of fibrosis stages, indicating potent direct anti-fibrotic action.
+• Features: In mouse models (GAN DIO-NASH), fibrosis-stage regression findings have been reported, supporting an anti-fibrotic profile in preclinical evidence.
 Development in Japan is also underway (Ph1 initiated by Hepalys Pharma).

 Denifanstat (FASN Inhibitor): Direct Blockade of Lipogenesis